 Cover Latches

 In very moist climates, the internal mechanism of the cover latches can become rusted and become very difficult to turn.

-Applying a few drops of light oil periodically will help to prevent this annoyance.
+Applying some grease or oil to the exposed parts periodically will help to prevent this problem.

 Levelling Feet